cdeddie/c-parser/README.md

 ## Requirements
 - C++ compiler with support for at least C++17 (e.g., GCC 8 or later, Clang 5 or later)
-- CMake V3.1 (for building the project)
+- CMake V3.1 or later (for building the project)

 ## Building the Project
 To build the project, follow these steps: